We seek to actively integrate faith and wholeness into your life, both in and outside the classroom.

 Loma Linda University Student Association (LLUSA)

 The LLUSA has three purposes: to promote communication among the students, to present students' views to the administration, and to assist in the programming of social and religious activities.
 The LLUSA provides opportunities to develop and refine a wide range of professional leadership and fellowship skills.
-The office is located in the Drayson Center.
+The office is located in the Councilors Pavilion.
 For more information, call (909) 558-7258.

 Residence Hall Clubs